 "It was dark, it was dank, it was scary and I thought it was a horrible way to educate children,'" said the woman who holds a master's degree in education and now has more than 28 years experience in early childhood development.

 It hasn't always been a smooth road for Helen as the owner and operator of The Academy of Young Scholars in Rock Hill, SC.
-She's had to adapt and rely on others for support, especially amid the recent global pandemic.
+She's had to adapt and rely on others for support, especially during the height of the Covid pandemic and afterwards.
+But Helen never gives up, and she's continuing to succeed even with all the challenges.

 'Eye-opening' experiences that shaped a genuine leader